Umeå University in the north of Sweden is one of the nation’s largest teaching universities with over 34,000 students

 What is Umeå University (UMU) best known for?

 UMU is renowned for its comprehensive educational approach and creative learning environments, including its large unified campus and contemporary Arts Campus by the riverside.
 The university is characterised by its openness and approachability.
-International students have been surveyed as the most satisfied in Sweden for four consecutive years.
+Umeå University has for several consecutive

 Many of our more than 2,000 researchers and teachers are among the elite in Sweden and throughout the world.
-Designated environments of strong research include: global health, infection biology, plant and forest biotechnology, ageing and population studies and artic research.
-The groundbreaking discovery of the CRISPR-Cas9 mechanism in bacteria, which became a gene editing tool now used in research labs worldwide, began in a laboratory here.
+Designated environments of strong research include: ageing and population studies, global health, infection biology and plant and forest biotechnology.
+The ground-breaking discovery of the CRISPR-Cas9 mechanism in bacteria, which became a gene editing tool now used in research labs worldwide, began in a laboratory here.
+Emmanuelle Charpentier’s discovery awarded her with the 2020 Nobel Prize in Chemistry.

 Umeå University has been ranked among the world’s top young universities and its Umeå Institute of Design regularly places among the global elite.